 Daily mileage and elevation may change.

-Today we continue into the heart of the Lamar Valley, known as North America?s ?Little Serengeti.?
+Today we continue into the heart of the Lamar Valley, known as North America’s “Little Serengeti.”
 Keeping our eyes peeled for some of the 67 species of mammals that live in the park, we continue backpacking south along the banks of the Lamar River.
 Even the river itself harbors life with native Yellowstone cutthroat trout living and spawning in the flowing waters while making a comeback as a result of recent protections.
-Fly fishing permits are available (catch and release only) and our guides can assist with securing permits upon arrival in the park on Day 1.
+Fly fishing permits are available online (barb-less catch and release only).
 We pitch our tents this afternoon on the Lamar riverbank, as serene a campsite location as one could ever hope for.
 All meals included.

 Backpacking: 8–11 miles; Average elevation gain/loss: +1,650' / -1,250